zprima/zprima/README.md

 ### Hi there 👋

 By day a **Ruby on Rails** developer.
 I also explore mobile and other web technologies, to see what's new.
 Check my repositories on Github for all the things I randomly code.
-I also have a [Medium](https://primasky.medium.com) page.

-🌱 I’m currently learning Android Develpment with **Jetpack Compose** so I can try to make something exciting with it :star2:<br>
+🌱 I’m currently learning Android Develpment with **Jetpack Compose** and iOS with SwiftUI so I can try to make something exciting with it :star2:<br>
-🔭 I’m currently working on various apps that would help me better understand Compose

 <!--
 **zprima/zprima** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.